megzjudge/genetics/README.md

   Any prior papers were scrapped manually by page-inspect and entered one page at a time (10 studies at once in raw HTML rather than normal human 1 study at a time) into the backend via page-inspect of each scholar page due to google blocking automatically scraping.
 This was the best procedure, I tried a bunch of things, like researchrabbit, etc. Google scholar has the biggest database available alongside researchrabbit, whereas things like semanticscholar which do allow scraping have much much smaller databases - so manual Scholar scraping was required.

   New studies are all intaken automatically, so is just for the past - some SNPs have 1 page in google (most have between 0-5) but some have 100 pages, so it just depends for each SNP the length of time to scrape.

-- Presents genes, organised into topic groups (folate metabolism, ADHD, neurotransmitters, and more), each with the SNPs (specific DNA positions — see the [glossary](#glossary-of-terms)) that have been researched, their allele possibilities, the studies that discuss them, and (behind a password) what Megan's genome shows at that position (accessed via the login button at the bottom of the screen).

-- Cross-links genes to diseases/conditions they're associated with.

-- Has a private "admin" area (password-protected) where notes, new genes/snps/alleles and research papers can be manually added.

-- Backs its database up automatically every week.

 ---